The Luxury Watch Market Is Booming. Here's What You Need To Know Before You Invest

 How Much Does A Luxury Watch Cost?

 The price of a watch varies vastly and depends on whether you’re looking for a seasonal addition to your 2022 wardrobe or a lifelong timepiece.
-While fashion watches come with "lower" prices — an Hermès watch can sell for £700 – £2,200 — they are harder and less lucrative to sell in the long run.
-A Rolex in the secondhand market currently sells for as low as £1180 but can go up to £106,000, depending on the model and material, according to the watch search engine WatchCharts.
+While fashion watches come with "lower" prices — an Hermès watch can sell for $1,300 to $3,800 — they are harder and less lucrative to sell in the long run.
+A Rolex in the secondhand market currently sells for as low as $2,200 but can go up to $200,000, depending on the model and material, according to the watch search engine WatchCharts.
 But while the cost may be higher for the top-tier watch brands, they normally sell for twice their original value in the secondhand market, according to Layne.
 If an investment piece is what a buyer is after, she says that looking for discontinued models, especially for brands like Rolex, Audemars Piguet, Philippe Patek, and Richard Mille, is a wise long-term goal because of the higher demand for them.

 For many first-time shoppers who are looking to splurge, Cartier is a good starting point because of the brand’s mid-level pricing but good retention value.
 “They're not super rare watches, so you can find an abundance of them on the secondary market and you can find a pretty good price,” says Wallner.
-On The RealReal, for example, the cheapest available Cartier Tank Française is selling for $1,995, while, on Rebag, it’s going for $2,365 (£1,743).
-Its estimated retail value ranges between $3,200 and $3,500 £2,359– £2,580).
+On The RealReal, for example, the cheapest available Cartier Tank Française is selling for USD $1,995, while, on Rebag, it’s going for USD $2,365.
+Its estimated retail value ranges between USD $3,200 and $3,500.
 Wallner says this price range is typical for a first-time watch investment, depending on the quality and rarity of the model.

 Advertisement